Primayer/XilogApiDocs/README.md

 ## getdatatounits(siteID, channelID, token, startDate, endDate, units)

 ##### Purpose
 Returns a collection of the channel data for the specified Xilog logger converted to a specified unit.
+(Max 7 days)

 ##### Signature
   1. Endpoint